-[00:28:33] I don't know if you've heard about, there's kind of a classic psychology study that was done, where they served, um, people.
-Drinks with alcohol and the people signed a consent form that they knew that they were going to be getting drinks with alcohol.
-And then the control group, they had them sign the, the same consent form, but they actually served them alcohol-free drinks that they believed had alcohol in them.
+[00:28:33] I don't know if you've heard about, there's kind of a classic psychology study that was done, where they served people drinks with alcohol and the people signed a consent form that they knew that they were going to be getting drinks with alcohol.
+And then the control group, they had them sign the same consent form, but they actually served them alcohol-free drinks that they believed had alcohol in them.

 [00:29:13] Natalie Migliarini: [00:29:13] Yeah, I totally agree.

-[00:29:15] I mean, they even have non out like Aperol.
-You can have a non alcoholic.
-Aperol spritz, if you want it now.
-So like anything was possible.
-They have one alcoholic.
-Perseco like, that's the thing.
+[00:29:15] I mean, they even have non-alcoholic like Aperol.
+You can have a non-alcoholic Aperol spritz, if you want it now.
+So anything was possible.
+They have one alcoholic Prosecco like, that's the thing.
 So everything is possible now.
-And I do believe that because it is a mindset because people have this idea.
-That if they don't have this alcoholic drink in their head, their social life is over and they're just going to be that person that's ordering soda, water at the bar, which sounds horrible.
+And I do believe that because it is a mindset because people have this idea that if they don't have this alcoholic drink in their head, their social life is over and they're just going to be that person that's ordering soda water at the bar, which sounds horrible.

 [00:29:47] So I feel like there has been this gap, especially at bars and restaurants for a really long time.
-Like if you did order a mocktail, you're getting like a Virgin strawberry daiquiri.
-That's like full of sugar.
+If you did order a mocktail, you're getting a Virgin Strawberry Daiquiri that's full of sugar.

 [00:30:13] I know we're both in the junior league as well.
-Um, do you feel like you can almost kind of peg a personality around, like what they drink or do you feel like there's any correlation between the type of person and what type of drink they would like.
+Do you feel you can almost kind of peg a personality around, like what they drink or do you feel there's any correlation between the type of person and what type of drink they would like?

-[00:31:02] Um, because.
-It's not that many ingredients.
-It's essentially pure alcohol was sugar and bitters and, you know, bar, every bar has it essentially.
+[00:31:02] Because it's not that many ingredients.
+It's essentially pure alcohol was sugar and bitters and every bar has it essentially.
 So you do see people ordering that.
-And then beyond that, you'll see people that, you know, like a certain spirit.
+And then beyond that, you'll see people that like a certain spirit.
 So they'll always order the drink on the menu that has that specific spirit, like gin or vodka.

-[00:31:30] I would, it would people shock me all the time.
+[00:31:30] People shock me all the time.
 It would be hard for me to actually point out somebody's personality on what they drink, because a lot of people that I've had a preconceived notion about have ordered something and it's unlike, Oh really?
 Wow.
-You know, or some like.
-Colt bartender product.
+You know, some like Chartreuse or some Colt bartender product.

 [00:31:56] I'm just like, Whoa, where'd you hear about that?
-So it's, it's interesting to see how different bar scenes have evolved and actually taught the consumer things about cocktails.
-And obviously it's more developed in certain places than other places, but I think it's very interesting if I'm sitting at a bar and I overhear a bartender suggesting drinks, and I think that's really.
+So it's interesting to see how different bar scenes have evolved and actually taught the consumer things about cocktails.
+And obviously it's more developed in certain places than other places, but I think it's very interesting if I'm sitting at a bar and I overhear a bartender suggesting drinks, and I think that's really cool

-[00:32:20] Cool.
-If I'm a, bartender's like, Oh, what spirit do you usually drink?
+[00:32:20] If a bartender's like, Oh, what spirit do you usually drink?
 Bourbon?
-Oh, you like an old fashion?
-How about try like a tequila old fashioned or a Rummel fashion?
-Just trying to push the bar with cocktails, to get people to drink something out of their comfort zone, because you do get a lot of people that go.
+Oh, you like an old fashioned?
+How about try like a tequila old fashioned or a Rum old fashioned?
+Just trying to push the bar with cocktails to get people to drink something out of their comfort zone.
+Because you do get a lot of people that go, I had this horrible experience in college with tequila.
+I'm never drinking it again.

-[00:32:39] I had this horrible experience in college with tequila.
-I'm never drinking it again, but I've tried to really educate my audience on.
-Buying things that when you sip them, they taste really good.
-And then when you put them in a cocktail, they're really good, not spirits that only tastes good in a cocktail because you have to mask the flavor.
+[00:32:45] But I've tried to really educate my audience on buying things that when you sip them, they taste really good.
+And then when you put them in a cocktail, they're really good.
+Not spirits that only tastes good in a cocktail because you have to mask the flavor.

 [00:33:01] So it's more about quality over quantity that I'm actually trying to get people to think about.